 At a glance

-Nine beautiful Filipino-British candidates will showcase charm, grace, and wit as they vie for the much-awaited title.
+Nine beautiful Filipino-British candidates will showcase their charm, grace, and wit as they vie for the much-awaited title.

 According to pageant organizer and jeweler Jay Alexander Tseng, owner of Alrodia, a fine bespoke jewelry business, two winners will be chosen at the inaugural Miss Philippines Great Britain.